 School lunch ideas for teens can be a challenge.
 Even if they are able to make their own, they don't always prepare and I often get the panicked 7:00 AM, "Mom, what should I take for lunch?!"
 Mornings are busy, so it needs to be something make-ahead and grab-and-go.
 And it has to be filling!
 This taco salad in a jar is packed with healthy ingredients, and totally satisfying and filling enough for my 15-year-old son (I pack a whole taco shell for the kids.)

 📖Variations & Substitutions

 - Sour cream - you can use light or fat-free or substitute Greek yogurt

 - Lettuce - you can use leaf lettuce, head lettuce or romaine lettuce

 - Add-ins - squirt on a little lime juice for extra flavor!
-Add some bell peppers or black-eyed peas, if you desire.
+Add some bell peppers (green peppers),or black-eyed peas, or black beans, if you desire.
 You can also use your favorite taco toppings, such as hot sauce

 - Canned chicken - if you have cooked/leftover ground meat (ground chicken or ground turkey) you can use that instead.
 You could also use leftover rotisserie chicken